AdamJDuggan/simple-context-state/simple-context-state/Readme.md

 </code></pre>
 <br/>
 <h4>4.
 Access the errors store and pending store with two simple hooks</h4>
-<p>asyncActions are automatially wrapped in a pending state and errors state so at anytime you can see which actions are loading, which have resolved and which have failed.</p>
+<p>Actions are automatially wrapped in a pending state and errors state so at anytime you can see whether your asynchronous actions are loading, have resolved or have failed.</p>
-<p>Passing the name of a store with return all actions from that store.
-Passing the name of an action with check the store for that action </p>
+<p> The useSimpleErrors() hook and useSimplePending() hook both
-<p>useSimplePending() returns an array of action names. useSimpleErrors() returns an array of objects which each have a type and message.</p>
+recieve an array of strings.
+Each string can be either the name of a store or the name of a specific action in a store.
+If you pass the name of a store the hook will return any/all actions in that store which are pending (usePendingHook) or have failed (useErrorsHook).
+If the string is the name of an action the hooks will check if that action is in the pending or errors store respectively. </p>
 <pre><code>
 // Will get all/any errors from the errors store const errors = useSimpleErrors();
 <br/>
-// This will get all actions from the products store and/or auth store which are pending const pending = useSimplePending("auth", "products");
+// This will get any actions from the products store and/or auth store which are pending const pending = useSimplePending("auth", "products");
 <br/>
 // Checks the errors store for to see if either/both of these actions from the auth store have failed